railwayapp/docs/src/docs/deploy/builds.md

 the [PORT environment variable](/deploy/railway-up#port-variable) and will receive HTTP traffic.

-_Note: some buildpacks specify a default start command_
+_Note: some Buildpacks specify a default start command_

 ## Dockerfiles